python-elective-kea/fall2025/materialer/formalia/exam_synopsis_template.md

 A list of Python's built-in functions can be found here: Python Built-in Functions.
 In my presentation, I will demonstrate how to utilize a selection of these functions, emphasizing their ease of use and how they enhance user interaction with the language.
 Furthermore, I will demonstrate how to integrate these uniform interfaces with one's own objects using data model methods.

-## 4. Data analyse & visualization
+## 4. Udsagns, prædikat og boolsk logik
 No example